 WWU develops its network against one, five and ten year planning horizons.
-Loads will be analysed based on the expected connection date and for the one year horizon will be assessed against the system constraints in the next winter period.
+Loads will be analysed based on the expected connection date and for the one-year horizon will be assessed against the system constraints in the next winter period.
 Winter is defined as 1st November to 30th April inclusive.
-Therefore if a load is expected to be connected on or before 31st October in a given year the next winter period will be the period commencing on 1st November of that year.
-If a load is expected to be connected on or after 1st November in a given year then the next winter period will be the period commencing on 1st November in the following year.
+Therefore, if a load is expected to be connected on or before 31st October in a given year the next winter period will be the period commencing on 1st November of that year.
+If a load is expected to be connected to be connected on or after 1st November in a given year, then the next winter period will be the period commencing on 2st November of that year.
+If a load is expected to be connected on or after 1st November in a given year.